ismayc/ismayc.github.io/projects.md

       - Biology
       - Linguistics
   - Providing support for Chem 101/102 students in learning R and R Markdown
-  - Assisting senior thesis students with data analysis and data visualization from the following departmenst
+  - Assisting senior thesis students with data analysis and data visualization from the following departments
       - Biology
       - Sociology
       - Economics